Best Wireless Charging Pads for LG G6

 Choetech wireless charger with smart lighting sensor

-Choetech's wireless charging pad has roughly the footprint of a coffee mug, so it's the perfect desk or table accessory, taking up minimal room while keep your LG G6 charged.
+Choetech's wireless charging pad has roughly the footprint of a coffee mug, so it's the perfect desk or table accessory, taking up minimal room while keeping your LG G6 charged.
 Its LED indicator has a smart sensor that dims it or shuts it down completely in the dark so that you can place your G6 on it before bed and not be kept up by its blue hue.

-Choetech's pad has a 4-foot Micro-USB cable and comes with an 18-month warranty.
+Choetech's pad has a 4-foot Micro-USB cable and comes with an 18-month warranty and starts around $13.

 Samsung wireless charging pad